CHWs Changing Outcomes in South Carolina

 Evaluation

 Quantitative evaluation of partner-submitted quarterly reports is conducted by CRPH.
-Qualitative evaluation, which includes processes such as in-depth interviews with CHWs, photovoice, sharing of success stories, and other approaches, is conducted by CCHA.
+A qualitative evaluation and study, which includes processes such as in-depth interviews with CHWs, photovoice, sharing of success stories, and other approaches, is conducted by CCHA.
 Both quantitative and qualitative evaluation findings are compiled to illustrate not only the resulting impact of CHWs, but also the unique skills, characteristics, and context—the “how”—behind that impact.

 Priority Health Topics